 In fiber optic networking, there exists such a kind of optical component, small in size but plays an important role.
 It is optical module.
 With the rapid development of telecom industry, optical module has been upgraded to 10G transmission capacity to meet the high speed requirement of network deployment.
-XFP module and SFP+ module both work at 10G data rate, but what is the difference between XFP and SFP+?
+XFP module and SFP+ module both work at 10G data rate, but XFP vs SFP+, what is the difference?
 Have you encountered the issue about XFP and SFP compatibility?
 Can we connect XFP with SFP+?
 Keep reading, you will find the answer in this article.

 Firstly, let’s have an overview of XFP transceiver and SFP+ transceiver.